Why hasn't Thailand recognized same-sex marriage? | DW | 24.12.2021

 Though the government has a welcoming attitude toward foreign LGBTQ tourists, Pakakul says that her plight and that of other Thai LGBTQ people remains ignored.

-Nattawut says she thinks it's "paradoxical" that the government "wants money from these tourists by posing as an LGBTQ paradise," yet the country "doesn't really have laws in place" to protect its own LGBTQ community.
+Nattawut says she thinks it's "paradoxical" that the government "wants money from these tourists by posing as an LGBTQ paradise" yet "doesn't really have laws in place" to protect its own LGBTQ communities.

-For Akekawat, recognizing same-sex marriages for LGBTQ people in Thailand would be a catalyst for change in the country's ongoing battle for equality and "open many doors for members of the LGBTQ community."
+Akekawat said recognizing same-sex marriages in Thailand would be a catalyst for change in the country's ongoing battle for equality and "open many doors for members of the LGBTQ community."

 The petition has already garnered more than 278,000 signatures.

 "It's a long fight we are in for.
-Even If the bill is not passed, whatever obstacles stand in our way, we'll persevere and just collect signatures again and again," said Akekawat.
+Even If the bill is not passed, whatever obstacles stand in our way, we'll persevere and just collect signatures again and again," Akekawat said.

 Edited by: Sou-Jie van Brunnersum